 The Ultimate Acting Lesson:

-It is clear that in today's highly competitive world, it is those who can communicate their own personality in an engaging manner who get the attention and become stars in their chosen field — be it television, motion pictures, business or politics.
+It is clear that those who can communicate their own personality in an engaging manner who get the attention and become stars in their chosen field — be it on stage, screen or television, or in business and politics.

-We are all unique and it is that uniqueness — that personality, rendered in an engaging manner — that leads to personal as well as professional success.
+We are all unique and it is that uniqueness — that personality, rendered in an engaging manner — that opens the door to personal as well as professional success in Life.

-As we also know that the word ‘art’ is derived from the word artificial — that the greater the art, the less noticeable the artificiality, we now know that the ability to be one's true self within the given circumstances of what Is, as well as what is written — be it in Life, on stage, or on camera — is priceless.
+Given that the word ‘art’ is derived from the word artificial and that the greater the art, the less noticeable the artificiality, being one’s true self within any given circumstances — be it in Life, on stage, or on camera — is priceless, professionally as well as personally.

-Bo has conducted his Ultimate Acting Classes all over the world, including at Kadokawa Studios, Tokyo; The Directors’ Playhouse, Los Angeles; Cinecittà Studios, Rome; The Lee Strasberg Institute, Hollywood; Avala Film Studios, Belgrade; Studio Vides, Buenos Aires; Zagreb Film Studios, Croatia; University of Miami, Coral Gables; the Original Alamo Draft House Cinema, Austin; Loyola Marymount University, Los Angeles; University of Las Vegas; and Capilano University, North Vancouver.
+Bo has conducted his "Don't Act — Be!”
+Seminars all over the world, including at Kadokawa Studios, Tokyo; The Directors’ Playhouse, Los Angeles; Cinecittà Studios, Rome; The Lee Strasberg Institute, Hollywood; Avala Film Studios, Belgrade; Studio Vides, Buenos Aires; Zagreb Film Studios, Croatia; University of Miami, Coral Gables; the Original Alamo Draft House Cinema, Austin; Loyola Marymount University, Los Angeles; University of Las Vegas; and Capilano University, North Vancouver.

-Now that you've heard from Mr. Svenson — along with testimonials from some of his many workshop attendees — you can see that “The Ultimate Acting Class” has much to offer those seeking success in film and television — and in Life.
+From the comments by Mr. Svenson — along with testimonials from some of his many Seminar attendees, you can see that “Don't Act — Be!"” has much to offer those seeking success on stage, in film and television — and in Life.

 All that is needed is: